shuhrat/stylint-teamcity-reporter/README.md

 ### Non CLI

-You need to set `reporter` to `stylint-json-reporter` in config object.
+You need to set `reporter` to `stylint-teamcity-reporter` in config object.

 ```json
 {